mhutch/MonoDevelop.MSBuildEditor/README.md

 The extension adds a formatting policy for MSBuild files, allowing you to customize the formatting behaviour.
 The default formatting policy uses two spaces for indentation, matching the project files created by Visual Studio.

+## Installationn

+Currently there only CI builds which you can get from [GitHub Actions tab](https://github.com/mhutch/MonoDevelop.MSBuildEditor/actions)

 ## Development

 See the [TODO](TODO.md) for a list of proposed/planned features.
 If you're interested in implementing one of them please contact Mikayla.